NetApp/terraform-provider-netapp-ontap/CONTRIBUTING.md

 * documentation in the /docs directory
 * example in the /examples directory
 * ACCtest in the /internal/provider directory
-  * we have a Github Action that will run the ACCtest, if there is anything that need to be set up for the ACCtest to run please let us know in the PR.
+  * we have a GitHub Self Hosted Action that will run the ACCtest on an internal ONTAP VSIM, if there is anything that need to be set up for the ACCtest to run please let us know in the PR.
-* Pass the existing Github actions test
+* Pass all existing GitHub actions test

 # Netapp's Terraform Team's Commitment